 Please contact Pastor Kristen at (224) 628-9128 with any questions or if you desire help in order to attend the conference remotely.

 October/ November Upper Rooms Have Arrived.
 We have returned to in-person worship and if you are attending, and wish to, the Upper Room will be available for pick-up.
 If you rather Upper Room be delivered just give Pastor Kristen a call at @ (224) 628-9128 as she would be happy to deliver the Upper Room to your doorstep.
 She’ll come to your door, ring the bell and leave the Upper Room on your step.
 If you choose to answer the door, she’d love to see you and visit with you!
 She’ll be wearing a mask and will be standing the appropriate distance from your door.
 Also, please give your phone number if you’d like to know when she’s coming

 Thrift Shop is temporary closed.

-"Even as phase three is taking place, we are bombarded with ”virus” news.
+"Even as phase four is taking place, we are bombarded with ”virus” news.
 Life does go on and many people face unemployment and hard times.
 The Crete Pantry is continuing to serve any one who comes for food on Wednesday mornings.
 This is straining the budget of the Pantry.